-If you’re looking for a standalone VR headset on a budget, the Oculus Go is the one to go with.
-It’s super portable as well as easy to use — it does not have to be hooked up to a PC or console to work.
-Partially made of a breathable fabric, this headset is comfortable to wear for hours on end.
+If you’re looking for a standalone VR headset on a budget, the Oculus Quest 2 is the one to go with.
+It’s super portable and easy to use — it does not have to be hooked up to a PC or console to work, technically making it one of the best mobile VR headsets.

 Samsung’s Gear VR is one of the few true mobile VR headsets still around today.
 All you need to do to enjoy over 600 games and a ton of 360-videos is insert your smartphone into the device.

 The problem with the Gear VR is that it only works with Samsung smartphones, making it useless for those who have a device made by a different manufacturer.
-The headset is compatible with quite a few handsets including the Galaxy S10 series, the Galaxy Note 9, and most Samsung flagships released prior.
-However, it is not compatible with the Galaxy Note 10 series or the S20 series.
-It looks like Samsung is giving up on virtual reality for now, as it’s not even selling the Gear VR anymore — you can still get it from other retailers, though.
+The headset is compatible with quite a few handsets, including the Galaxy S10 series, the Galaxy Note 9, and most Samsung flagships released prior.
+However, it is not compatible with newer Samsung handsets.
+It looks like Samsung is giving up on virtual reality for now, as it’s not even selling the Gear VR anymore — you can still find it used or through a few retailers, though.

 4. Merge VR

-Just like other mobile VR headsets, all you need to do is insert your smartphone into the slot and dive in.
-The good news is that Merge VR is compatible with a wide variety of smartphones from 123mm to 158mm in size.
-This means that almost any phone can be paired, save for the biggest phablets.
-The Merge VR headset is also made from durable foam, which makes it lighter than most mobile VR headsets, at 340 grams.
+Like other mobile VR headsets, all you need to do is insert your smartphone into the slot and dive in.
+The good news is that Merge VR is compatible with a wide variety of smartphones, from 123mm to 158mm in size.
+The device can pair with almost any phone.
+The Merge VR headset is also made from durable foam, making it lighter than most mobile VR headsets, at 340 grams.
 The material is kid-proof in other ways too — it can be cleaned easily, and it will withstand shock, as well as daily wear and tear.